Ryan O'Callaghan: Honors and awards

 On December 20, 2014, O'Callaghan was inducted into the Shasta County Sports Hall of Fame along with several other athletes from Shasta County, California, such as Max Burch, Sam Enochian, Jeff Foster, Ricky Ray, Megan Rapinoe, Eddie Wilson, and Mark Wilson.

 Personal life

 O'Callaghan was raised in Redding, California.
 In June 2017, he came out as gay in an interview with Outsports.
-He shared his struggle with self-acceptance and that he had convinced himself that no one would accept him as a gay man, reconciling that he would end his life when his football career had ended.
-The turning point was when he came out to the Chiefs' clinical psychologist, and then later to teammates and family, who were all supportive.
+He shared his struggle with self-acceptance, saying that, during his playing days, he had convinced himself that no one would accept him as a gay man – and that he had decided to end his life when his football career ended.
+The turning point was when he came out to the Chiefs' clinical psychologist, Susan Wilson, and then later to teammates and family, who were all supportive.
 He now speaks openly about his struggles and coming out.

 In 2019 his autobiography, My Life on the Line: How the NFL Damn Near Killed Me and Ended Up Saving My Life, was published.
 He started the Ryan O'Callaghan Foundation, which provides scholarships to LGBT youth.